Ani-kett/Land-Registory-System/README.md

   # Land-Registory-System
 The Land Registry System is a decentralized application (DApp) built on Ethereum Blockchain using Solidity, Truffle, Web3.js, and Ganache.
 It provides a transparent, immutable, and secure platform for managing land ownership records.
+This project was created under the blockchain technology internship with VOIS and the Connecting Dreams Foundation.

 # Main Functionality
 * Secure Land Ownership Records: Store and verify land ownership details on the blockchain.